mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]oslog**

-    Output error.log data to the system debugger.
+    Output ``error.log`` data to the system debugger, if one is present.

+    On Windows, the ``error.log`` data goes nowhere if no debugger is present.
+    On other operating systems, the ``error.log`` data will go to standard error output, which typically goes to the console or terminal window.

     The default is OFF (**-nooslog**).